Chicken Heart Soup with Noodles and Potatoes

 Step 2:

 Rinse the hearts several times in clean water.
-Remove large vessels and blood clots.
-The fat can be left, then the soup will turn out more rich.
-Put the hearts in a saucepan, fill with water and put on the stove.
-When boiling, foam forms, be sure to remove it with a large spoon, otherwise the broth will turn cloudy.
-Reduce the flame and cook the hearts for about 15-20 minutes.
+Trim away the large vessels and any blood clots.
+You can leave the fat on for a richer soup.
+Put the hearts in a pot, cover with water, and set it on the stove.
+As it comes to a boil, foam will form — be sure to skim it off with a large spoon, or the broth will turn cloudy.
+Lower the heat and cook the hearts for about 15–20 minutes.

 Step 3: